 These sweet DIY penguin notepads make a great gift for Valentine’s Day but are also great all-year round.
 Free printable pattern and cut file!

-I have been busy whipping up some adorable Valentine’s Day crafts and I am so excited to share them with you – starting with these adorable penguin notepads!
+Hello Crafty Friends!
+I’ve been busy whipping up some adorable Valentine’s Day crafts and I am so excited to share them with you – starting with these adorable DIY penguin notepads!
 You may remember by little fox notepads.
-These are based off of that same pattern but with a sweet Valentine’s Day touch.
-These little notepads are also the first project I did using my new Cricut cutting machine!
-My husband surprised me at Christmas and I was pretty ecstatic!
-I am new to the cutting machine world but am having fun playing around with what it can do.
+These are based off of that same pattern but with a sweet Valentine’s Day twist.

-These notepads make the perfect little gift for Valentine’s Day – or any day of the year.
+These penguin notepads fit a 3″ x 5″ notepad.
+They make the perfect little gift for Valentine’s Day – or any day of the year.
 Swap out the heart for a star, snowflake or flower and these penguins could work for any occasion.
-They are easy to make and they stay closed using Velcro.
-Below is the tutorial and the free patterns :)
+They are easy to make and they stay closed using a small Velcro dot.

 - Penguin color – pink, black and lavender

 - Orange for beak

 - 3″ x 5″ Notepads (These are a second option – 3″ x 5″ Notepads).
 You can also find these at office supply stores.